Distance: 500 metres

 Here is a link to the Strava segment here:

 The climb to the entrance of the Cog Café is sealed and peaks in excess of 20%.
 This is the easy part of the climb!
 The road flattens out briefly as you turn onto Madeline Street and turn onto Croom Street.
-You’ll soon find that the road turns to gravel and there is only a limited racing line that you can ride on which makes it extra challenging to get up.
+You’ll soon find that the road turns to gravel and there is only a limited racing line that you can ride on.
+This makes it extra challenging to get up.

 Along the way you will be treated to some stunning views of Mount Donna Buang to the left hand side of the road.
 It’s unlikely that you will see a car, but if you do the road is very narrow and would suggest you pull off the road to let them by.
 This is a dead end road.
 Once you reach the gate at the end of the road you will have to backtrack.